chaidiscovery/chai-lab/README.md

 <summary>Where are downloaded weights stored?</summary>
 <p markdown="1">
 By default, weights are automatically downloaded and stored in <package_root>/downloads (usually that's within site-packages).
-In cases where you want to control the download location (e.g. on a mounted drive in Docker), you can use the `CHAI_DOWNLOADS_DIR` envvar to control the download loacation.
+In cases where you want to control the download location (e.g. on a mounted drive in Docker), you can use the CHAI_DOWNLOADS_DIR envvar to control the download location.
 For example:

 ```bash
 CHAI_DOWNLOADS_DIR=/tmp/downloads python ./examples/predict_structure.py